-Frankie Hi Heather, Welcome to Chicks, Rogues and Scandals!
+Frankie Hi Cathy, Welcome to Chicks, Rogues and Scandals!
 Thank you for taking the time to chat with me today.

-Frankie LOL!
-Brilliant, If you could live in any era and place, when and where would it be? and why?
+Frankie If you could live in any era and place, When and where would it be?
+And Why?

-Frankie Aww, lovely!
-What is your favourite time of the year?
+Frankie What is your favourite time of the year?

 Frankie Out of all your work, who is your favourite character and why?

-Frankie Now he sounds fabulous, where does your inspiration for your books come from?
+Frankie Where does your inspiration for your books come from?

 Frankie What three tips would you pass on to an aspiring author?

-Frankie That is a dinner party I would love to attend, Thank you for taking the time out of your busy schedule to chat with me today.
-I have just one more cheeky question, just for fun…
+Frankie Thank you for taking the time out of your busy schedule to chat with me today, Cathy.
+I have just one more cheeky question, just for fun . . .